awkwardengineer/time-blocker/4-src/REFACTORING_SUGGESTIONS.md

 - DRY principle
 - Consistent behavior
 - Easier to maintain

+**Status**: ✅ Completed - Extracted to focusUtils.js, updated Board.svelte and TaskList.svelte, all tests passing

 ## Priority 3: Low Impact, Low Risk (Nice to Have)